robotix/2020.robotix.in/_events/stax.md

 * Autonomous Traversal (Line Following)

-* Color Identification
+* Colour Identification

 * Sorting Algorithm

 #### Problem Statement

-To build a bot which **rearranges** blocks of different colours from a stack in a pattern by **identifying the colours** while moving across the stacks using **line following**.
+To build a robot which can **rearrange** blocks of different colours from a stack in a pattern by **identifying the colours** simultaneously moving across the stacks using **line following**.

 #### General Description and Event Setup

-* There will be cubical blocks of **four** different colors.
+* There will be cubical blocks of **four** different colours.

-* The robot has to identify the desired sequence of the block by means of color detection while traversing across the arena using line following mechanism.
+* The robot has to identify the desired sequence of the block by means of colour detection, while traversing across the arena using line following traversal algorithm.

-* The robot will then pick the block from the main stack and identify their color.
+* The robot will then pick a block from the main stack and identify its colour.

-* The bot has to use the side stacks for the intermediate steps involved in order to achieve the said sequence.
+* The robot has to use the side stacks for the intermediate steps involved, in order to achieve a particular sequence, given in advance by Team ROBOTIX.

 #### Arena